ZLev7/stock_data_pipeline/README.md

 Treasury rates (Treasury.gov Web Site),
 Stock financials (MacroTrends.net Web Site)

+Most of the data is in three periods: monthly, quarterly and annualy.
+Airflow (deployed separately) periodically intiates each accordingly.

 Below are technologies I used for this project:
 Pandas,
 Selenium,